pivotal-cf/docs-partners-template/README.md

     `$ bundle install`

 1. Run `bundle exec bookbinder watch` to build the book on your machine.
-If it doesn't succeed, try prepending the command with `bundle exec` so that bookbinder uses local gems instead of global gems.

    `$ bundle exec bookbinder watch`